SDE approximations of GANs training and its long-run behavior: Introduction

 \section{Introduction}

 Generative adversarial networks (GANs) introduced in \citet{Goodfellow2014} are generative models between two competing neural networks: a generator network $G$ and a discriminator network $D$.
-The generator network $G$ attempts to fool the discriminator network by converting random noise into sample data, while the discriminator network $D$ tries to identify whether the input sample is faked or true.
+The generator network $G$ attempts to fool the discriminator network by converting random noise into sample data, while the discriminator network $D$ tries to identify whether the input sample is fake or true.

-Since its introduction to the machine learning community, the popularity of GANs has grown exponentially with a wide range of applications.
-Despite the empirical success of GANs, there are well recognized issues in GANs training, such as the vanishing gradient when the discriminator significantly outperforms the generator \citep{Arjovsky2017a}, the mode collapse which is believed to be linked with gradient exploding \citep{Salimans2016}, and the challenge of GANs convergence discussed by \citet{Barnett2018}.
+After being introduced to the machine learning community, the popularity of GANs has grown exponentially with a wide range of applications, including high resolution image generation \citep{denton2015deep,radford2015unsupervised}, image inpainting \citep{yeh2016semantic}, image super-resolution \citep{ledig2016others}, visual manipulation \citep{zhu2016generative}, text-to-image synthesis \citep{reed2016generative}, video generation \citep{vondrick2016generating}, semantic segmentation \citep{luc2016semantic}, and abstract reasoning diagram generation \citep{ghosh2016contextual}; in recent years, GANs have attracted substantial amount of attention in financial industry for financial time series generation \citep{Wiese2019, Wiese2020, Takahashi2019, Zhang2019}, asset pricing \citep{Chen2019}, market simulation \citep{coletta2021towards, storchan2021learning} and so on.
+Despite the empirical success of GANs, there are well-recognized issues in GANs training, such as the vanishing gradient when the discriminator significantly outperforms the generator \citep{Arjovsky2017a}, the mode collapse where the generator cannot recover a multi-model distribution but only a subset of the modes and this issue is believed to be linked with gradient exploding \citep{Salimans2016}.

 In response to these issues, there has been a growing research interest in the theoretical understanding of GANs training.
 In \citet{Berard2020} the authors proposed a novel visualization method for the GANs training process through the gradient vector field of loss functions.
 In a deterministic GANs training framework, \citet{Mescheder2018} demonstrated that regularization improved the convergence performance of GANs. \citet{Conforti2020} and \citet{Domingo-Enrich2020} analyzed a generic zero-sum minimax game including that of GANs, and connected the mixed Nash equilibrium of the game with the invariant measure of Langevin dynamics.
-In addition, various approaches have been proposed for amelioration, including different choices of network architectures, loss functions, and regularization.
+In addition, various approaches have been proposed for amelioration of the aforementioned issues in GANs training, including different choices of network architectures, loss functions, and regularization.
 See for instance, a comprehensive survey on these techniques \citep{Wiatrak2019} and the references therein.